gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This version of Gradle changes the behavior (see: [GRADLE-3182](https://issues.gradle.org/browse/GRADLE-3182)) so that `fileTree` will contain all of the files except for `files/ignoreMe.txt`.
 This behavior is consistent with how `include` patterns already work.

+### Changes to the experimental software model

+- The `languageName` property has been removed from `LanguageTypeBuilder`.
+This property was not used and does not make sense for `LanguageSourceSet` subtypes that don't represent an actual language.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.